Does Microfiber Really Work?

 I prefer cotton string mops for cleaning floors, but I found an immediate benefit to the microfiber.
 No bending over the water bucket, no wringing out the mop head and no fibers getting caught around table legs or split wood edges on cabinets.
 And I could still use the figure eight back and forth motion that I use with string mops.
 In fact, I found that I could mop standing up straighter because the mop is lightweight and maneuverable.
 Great benefit here to eliminate back pain, shoulder, elbow, wrist and finger injuries.

 The microfibers can hold a lot of water without dripping thus leaving the floor cleaner with less standing water.
 The floor dries much faster, reducing the chance of slipping and sliding.
 In fact I used a very dry mop head when mopping the wood floor and could see the water evaporating as I mopped.

 Microfiber mop pads are very durable and are estimated to last ten times the normal life span of cotton loop mops used in professional cleaning.
-These split microfiber mop pads are one of the best brands.
+These microfiber mop pads provide many different solutions for your wet mopping.

 Things to Consider

 So with all these benefits, are there any areas of concern?
 There are a few: initial investment, cost versus quality, not appropriate for mopping up spills or floods, cannot remove or spread wax, cannot be washed with lint producing items, cannot be laundered in industrial washers and some brands are not recommended for the dryer.

 If you’re managing teams or a high number of employees, the initial investment can be double or even triple the cost of cotton loop and string mops.
 And you won’t be able to launder these with your terry towels or use a commercial laundry service.